PeterParser/RLAcrobot/README.md

 pip3 install tensorflow --user pip3 install gym --user
 ```
-N.B be sure that tensorflow version is at least 2.0
+be sure that tensorflow version is at least 2.0

 Download the repository:
 ```commandline